Learn about the data you can find in the Tidio analytics panel. See how your business can benefit from understanding the metrics.

 Incoming conversations by hour

-This chart allows you to check how many visitors started conversations during specific hours.
+This chart lets you check how many visitors started conversations during specific hours.
 You can treat it as a base for preparing your operator's schedule.

 A number of conversations per day.
 You can select the chart's filter to see data on a daily/monthly basis.